Offroaders123/m3u.js/README.md

 # Using in browser

-The library does not have any external dependency.
-It can be used in broswers as well.
+The library does not have any external dependencies.
+It can be used in browsers as well.